pedrohasf/hot-connector/README.md

 ## WalletConnect support (optional)

-Some wallets works only when you pass WalletConnect sign client to NearConnector, without it this wallets does not apper as option to connect
+Some wallets only work when you pass WalletConnect sign client to NearConnector, without it these wallets do not appear as an option to connect

 ```ts
 // Or use Reown appKit